 - 2 garlic cloves, finely chopped

 - 1/4 cup fresh mint, chopped

-Slice the lamb across the grain into thin, bite-sized pieces.
-Place in a small bowl, drizzle with the sesame oil, season with some freshly ground black pepper, stir to coat and set aside.
+- Slice the lamb across the grain into thin, bite-sized pieces and place in a small bowl.
+Drizzle with the sesame oil, season with some freshly ground black pepper, stir to coat and set aside.

-Whisk together the oyster sauce, fish sauce, lime juice and sugar in a small bowl until the sugar is dissolved and set aside.
+- Combine the oyster sauce, fish sauce, lime juice and sugar in a small bowl and stir until the sugar is dissolved.
+Set aside.

-Heat the vegetable oil in a large pan over high heat.
-Add the lamb and stir-fry for 2 or 3 minutes, until nicely seared, but still pink in the middle.
+- Heat the vegetable oil in a wok or large skillet over high heat.
+Add the lamb and stir-fry until seared on the outside but still pink in the middle, about 2 minutes.
 Transfer to a plate and set aside.

 - Reduce the heat to medium-high, and add the onion.
 Stir-fry until softened, 1-1/2 minutes.
 Add the jalapeño and garlic and continue cooking for 1 minute more.

 - Add the reserved sauce, cook for 30 seconds, then add the lamb back to the pan along with the spinach.
 Using tongs, toss the mixture just until the spinach wilts.
 Remove from the heat, season with more freshly ground black pepper if desired, then stir in the mint.

 - To serve, plate individual servings along with a portion of steamed rice.

 Boneless lamb shoulder chops (Saratoga chops) are cut from the blade portion of the shoulder.
 We find they're available on a relatively consistent basis at Whole Foods Market.